P-H-C/phc-winner-argon2/README.md

    key only usable at hashing time.
 The `ad` is for any other data.

 3. The `flags` parameter, which determines which memory should be securely erased.
-This is useful if you want to securly delete the `pwd` or `secret` fields right after they are used.
+This is useful if you want to securely delete the `pwd` or `secret` fields right after they are used.
 To do this set `flags` to either `ARGON2_FLAG_CLEAR_PASSWORD` or `ARGON2_FLAG_CLEAR_SECRET`.
 To change how internal memory is cleared, change the global flag